plan-systems/design-docs/proof-of-correctness.md

             - Although ambiguous conflicts are rare, we assume here that an adversary would induce ambiguous conflicts in an attempt to circumvent access controls on **C**.
             - The scope of uncertainty around an ambiguous conflict ("**ψ**") is proportional to the specific scope of the conflict (e.g. the contended status of who moderates **C**'s lost and found channel does not affect other areas of **C**).
 In other words, given ambiguous conflict **ψ**, the superposition of all possible states of **𝓡** in **C** only depends on states entangled with **ψ**.
             - Given this, and that ambiguous conflicts are [deterministically resolved](#ambiguous-conflict-resolution) in a symmetrical, access-neutral) way, adversary **O** is _at most_ limited to denial of service.
 Further, **O** could only do so in proportion to **O**'s level of access within **C**.
 For example, if **O** only has standard member permissions in **C**, then **O** couldn't even create an entry able to be in ambiguous conflict since **O**'s sphere of access control is not even large enough to contend with another member.
-            - Given the low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service for **C** could raise an admin alert under certain conditions — or  auto-initiate a [member keyring halt](#keyring-halt).
+            - Given the low probability of repeated naturally occurring ambiguous conflicts, a protective watchdog service for **C** could raise an admin alert under certain conditions — or  auto-initiate a [member member halt](#member-halt).

 #### Proof of Membership Fluidity